Kosher-T/SQL-queries/README.md

 If you intend to calculate the standard deviation of density *for each group of filtered beans* around *that group's own average density*, the `STD` calculation would need to be adjusted.
 For example, in PostgreSQL or MySQL, you might replace the custom `STD` calculation with `ROUND(STDDEV_POP(density), 3) AS STD` and remove the reliance on the overall `AVG(density)` from the outer select for this specific calculation (though it's still used in the filtering).

+### Contributing

+Contributions to this project are welcome (though I can't imagine what you'd want to change)!
+If you have suggestions for improving the query, adding more complex analyses, or refining the dataset, please feel free to:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/YourFeature`).
+3. Commit your changes (`git commit -m 'Add some feature'`).
+4. Push to the branch (`git push origin feature/YourFeature`).
+5. Open a Pull Request.

 ## Student Grade Analysis SQL

 This project provides a simple SQL schema and query to store and analyze student grades.
 It includes table definitions for `grades` and `students`, sample data, and a query to calculate the average grade for each student.